hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 1. Build a Vault and Consul AMI.
 See the [vault-consul-ami example][vault_consul_ami] documentation for instructions.
 Make sure to note down the ID of the AMI.
 1. Install [Terraform](https://www.terraform.io/).
-1. Open `vars.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default.
+1. Open `variables.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default.
 Put the AMI ID you previously took note into the `ami_id` variable.
 1. Run `terraform init`.
 1. Run `terraform apply`.